slo-kan/Team-Rocket/reports/week10.md

 *  Worked on fixing image markers which sometimes not being shown.
 *  Also fixed some issues on map screen.
+*  Wrote the blog post for the third milestone.

 ### Sreepradh.